BAADUR JOBAVA – THE MAGICIAN OF CHESS

 In January 2014, Jobava finished equal second and third on tiebreak in the Tata Steel Challengers tournament in Wijk aan Zee scoring 8.5/13.
 In the following month he won the David Bronstein Memorial in Minsk on tiebreak over Sergey Fedorchuk and Mikhailo Oleksienko.
 In July he finished second behind Wesley So at the ACP Golden Classic in Bergamo, Italy.
 In August, 2015, he took clear first place in the 19th HZ Chess Tournament in Vlissingen, the Netherlands, scoring 8/9 points (+7=2-0).
 In 2017 Jobava tied for first with Maxim Matlakov and Vladimir Fedoseev in the European Individual Championship in Minsk, taking the silver medal on tiebreak.

 Jobava has played for the Georgian national in the Chess Olympiad since 2000.He won the individual gold medal in 2004, scoring 8½/10 points.
 In 2010, he defeated the world’s number one player Magnus Carlsen in the Georgia-Norway match.
 In 2016, he won the individual gold medal for the best first board.
+He considers this achievement to be his best result in his career so far.

 His younger brother Beglar Jobava is also a chess player, an International Master.